-Note how Billick, a candidate for the Eagles coaching job this summer, prides himself on the lengthy calls.
+Note how Billick, a candidate for the Eagles coaching job this past summer, prides himself on the lengthy calls (ironic given that he advocates using “concise” verbiage in Finding the Winning Edge).
 And here’s an exceptional piece from last year about offensive play calls, with a special focus on Chip Kelly and the Patriots, although Kelly has stated that the article overstates his influence.

 The Patriots’ system is a blend of [numbers and verbiage] that leans heavily on verbiage.
 Regular play calls include a word that combines two or three concepts.
 For example, “crunch” signifies a crossing route, with another “under” route run beneath it.
 A typical play call would be “39 crack blow.”
 Three words tell the tale.